chawagne/bookmarklets/README.md

 ## "Your testing bestie™"

 Testy is your tester's best friend and gets you the information you need!
+This is a script intended to be used as a bookmarklet to help testers on the Pivotal Tracker team.
+You can easily find behind the scenes IDs and run useful commands.
+No more having to hunt around the DOM or craft cumbersome cURL commands.

 ### How-To